tonyzzr/cursor-chat-browser/README.md

 ## Features

-- 🔍 Browse all workspaces with Cursor chat history
+- 🔍 Browse and search all workspaces with Cursor chat history
+- 🤖 View both AI chat logs and Composer logs
 - 📁 Organize chats by workspace
+- 🔎 Full-text search with filters for chat/composer logs
 - 📱 Responsive design with dark/light mode support
 - ⬇️ Export chats as:
   - Markdown files